iluwatar/java-design-patterns/microservices-log-aggregation/README.md

 ## When to Use the Microservices Log Aggregation Pattern in Java

-* Useful in distributed systems where logs from various components need to be centralized for better management and analysis.
+* Microservices log aggregation is essential in distributed systems for better management and analysis of log data.
 * Applicable in environments where compliance and auditing require consolidated log data.
 * Beneficial in systems that require high availability and resilience, ensuring that log data is preserved and accessible despite individual component failures.

-## Known Uses
+## Real-World Applications of Microservices Log Aggregation Pattern in Java

-* Java applications using frameworks like Log4j2 or SLF4J paired with centralized log management tools like Elasticsearch, Logstash, and Kibana (ELK stack) or Splunk.
+* ava applications using frameworks like Log4j2 or SLF4J with centralized log management tools such as the ELK stack or Splunk benefit from microservices log aggregation.
 * Microservices architectures where each service outputs logs that are aggregated into a single system to provide a unified view of the system’s health and behavior.

 ## Benefits and Trade-offs of Microservices Log Aggregation Pattern

 Benefits:

-* Improves debuggability and traceability of issues across multiple services or components.
+* Centralizing logs in a microservices environment improves debuggability and traceability across multiple services.
 * Enhances monitoring capabilities by providing a centralized platform for log analysis.
 * Facilitates compliance with regulatory requirements for log retention and auditability.